 II.
 Doing Research Scale-Up

 GDN is now aiming to scale up the Doing Research program to 50 countries.
-During this scale-up, it is implementing the Doing Research Assessment in 3-5 countries as proof of concept.
-See details of the kick-off.
+During this scale-up, it is implementing the Doing Research Assessment (DRA) in Bolivia, Indonesia, Myanmar and Nigeria as proof of concept.
+Read about the kickoff.
+Download DRA indicators.

 Proof of Concept